 New approaches to talent and skilling benefit everyone: communities, their people, and our people.
 And it helps fuel corporate growth by enhancing diversity of thought and innovation."

-Pallavi Verma

-Sharing our journey

-The Accenture U.S. and Canada Apprenticeship Program has been - and continues to be - a wonderful and fulfilling journey.
+Pallavi Verma Sharing our journey The Accenture North America Apprenticeship Program has been - and continues to be - a wonderful and fulfilling journey.
+If you would like to hear more about it, contact: Pallavi Verma Senior Managing Director Quality & Risk and Apprenticeship Program Executive Sponsor, Accenture Contact

-Pallavi Verma
+Diana Eckhardt Alger

-Senior Managing Director, Quality Lead and U.S. and Canada Apprenticeship Program Executive Sponsor, Accenture
+NA Apprenticeship Program Executive Sponsor, HR Managing Director, Accenture

 Contact

-Diana Eckhardt Alger U.S. and Canada Apprenticeship Program Executive Sponsor, HR Managing Director, Accenture Contact

 Beca Driscoll

-U.S. and Canada Apprenticeship Program Lead, HR Future Talent Strategy, Accenture
+NA Apprenticeship Program Lead, HR Future Talent Strategy, Accenture

 Contact

 Working with you to develop your program There are multiple ways in which Accenture can support you along your apprenticeship journey, from helping you design your program through to apprentices transitioning to full-time employment.
 For example, we can provide expertise to help you define your program for activating apprenticeships, connect you with partners for sourcing and developing apprentice talent, and support on the job training.
 Throughout, we share best practices and guidance to help you achieve your objectives.
+If you would like to know more about how we can help you develop your program, contact: Mary Kate Morley Ryan Managing Director Talent & Organization, Accenture